benlaud/hatch/README.md

 grunt-init hatch
 ```

-## Helpful Tip ##
+## Once grunt init completes ##

-You might need to

-While you're working on your project, run:
+While you're working on your project you might need to run:

 `npm install && bower install`

-You might need to install other dependencies as well.
-Install them as needed

 Lastly just run the grunt command

-`grunt`
+`grunt` You might need to install other dependencies as well.
+Install them as needed by using `npm install yadda yadda`

 You can also check for Foundation updates.
-Run: ```foundation update```
-(this requires the foundation gem to be installed in order to work.
+Run: ```foundation update``` (this requires the foundation gem to be installed in order to work.
 Please see the [docs](http://foundation.zurb.com/docs/sass.html) for details.)

 ## Stylesheet Folder Structure